-With its signature backdrop of picturesque beaches, palmetto-framed seascapes, and postcard-worthy Lowcountry and coastal homes that line perfectly manicured roads and paths throughout the island, Hilton Head Island is a truly unique community.
-At once brighter, deeper and more soulful than many may realize, it’s also home to centuries of history, and a vibrant cultural scene that rivals that of many larger cities.
+Hilton Head Island’s subtropical climate means that winter temperatures rarely fall below 64°F. In fact, the ideal weather year-round makes for an excellent destination to trade in bare branches and bleak winter scenery for a soak in the sunshine.
+At once brighter, deeper and more soulful than many may realize, it’s also home to centuries of history and a vibrant cultural scene that rivals that of many larger cities.
 Read on to explore the fascinating history and unparalleled arts community that make this southern gem feel like paradise.

-While most who visit Hilton Head Island come for its dazzling array of resort amenities and outdoor activities, it may be a surprise to some that the island’s history dates back many centuries, with its earliest known inhabitants—the Escamacu Indians—occupying the land as many as 4,000 years ago.
-Over the last several centuries, many other cultures have set foot on its stark white beaches, including English, Spanish and French colonists, African Americans of various descent, and even pirates and explorers under the banner of many diverse flags.
-By 1860, there were 24 active plantations in operation on Hilton Head Island.
-And though it had become a thriving economy at that time, it couldn’t escape the growing tensions and the wartime significance of those pivotal years.
+The island’s history dates back many centuries, with its earliest known inhabitants—the Escamacu Indians—occupying the land as many as 4,000 years ago.
+In the time since, many other cultures have set foot on its pristine beaches, including English, Spanish and French colonists, African Americans of various descent, and even pirates and explorers under the banner of many diverse flags.

-As the Civil War swept the nation, it finally reached the shores of Hilton Head Island in November of 1861 when a campaign of more than 12,000 Union soldiers landed on the island.
+In November 1861, the Civil War finally reached Hilton Head Island when a campaign of more than 12,000 Union soldiers landed on its shores.
 Within just five hours, the island fell into the hands of Federal troops, and as a result, many of the island’s plantation families fled.
 This proved to be a watershed moment in the history of Hilton Head Island and its people.

-Of particular note, in September of 1862, then-commanding General Ormsby Mitchel assumed control over Hilton Head Island, and he was distressed to find the plantations’ formerly enslaved people still living there in deplorable conditions.
-To remedy this, he provided land—including some from former plantation owners—to the formerly enslaved African-Americans, known today as the Gullah people.
+Of particular note, in September of 1862, then-commanding General Ormsby Mitchel assumed control over Hilton Head Island.
+He was distressed to find the plantations’ formerly enslaved people still living there in deplorable conditions.
+To remedy this, he provided land—including some from former plantation owners—to the formerly enslaved African Americans, known today as the Gullah people.

 This land would ultimately become Mitchelville, the first self-governing town of the formerly enslaved in this region.
 So successful was the effort, and so tenacious were these people, that a small population of the Gullah community has remained in place ever since.
-Their perseverance was evident from the beginning, and their creative spirit has gone on to influence the island’s culture to this day.
+Their perseverance was evident from the beginning, and their creative spirit continues to influence the island’s culture to this day.

 Gullah Culture and Arts Tours

-Through an intersection of political, social and historical circumstances, the Gullah created their own culture—a fertile way of life that’s evident in their language, foods, music, trades and skills, as well as their affinity for art, that endures even today.
-Though they are a culture born of unthinkable heartache, the Gullah were saved through their own sheer perseverance, and as a result, their culture has not only survived, but it flourishes on Hilton Head Island today.
+Through an intersection of political, social and historical circumstances, the Gullah created their own culture—a fertile way of life that’s evident in their language, foods, music, trades and skills, as well as their enduring affinity for art.
+Though they are a culture born of unthinkable heartache, the Gullah were saved through their own sheer perseverance, and as a result, their culture has not only survived, but it flourishes on Hilton Head Island.